We can’t wait to be back with you doing what we love best over the August Bank Holiday weekend.

 Thankfully we have a generous greenfield site so we can still create a very special festival where you can enjoy the great music, dance, family fun and the friendly Shrewsbury atmosphere you know and love!

-If we do need to make any more adaptions ahead of August, we’ll keep you informed every step of the way.
+If we do need to make any more adaptions ahead of the festival, we’ll keep you informed every step of the way.
 Do take the time to read our guide so you know what to expect – if you have a question about what’s happening this year, it’s likely to be answered there or in our FAQs.
 We’re sorry to give you so much information to digest but it’s very important you read this and our T & Cs!

 With the uncertainty surrounding foreign travel, red list countries and potential quarantine for overseas artists, we will be hosting a wonderful celebration of British based folk and world music performers – click here for more.
 We’ve invited the international artists booked for this year to join us in 2022 instead.

 For 2021 only, we feel it will be safer not to have a dance tent.
 But there will be a fabulous dance programme with the not-to-be-missed folk ballet!
-We will also have performances, workshops and daily ceilidhs on the Purity Village Stage plus pop-up performances around the site, featuring our regular, cherished, colourful array of morris and dance.
+We will also have performances, workshops and ceilidhs on the Purity Village Stage plus pop-up performances around the site, featuring our regular, cherished, colourful array of morris and dance.

 Children & Young People